giovannilucente/portfolio/dynamic_game_trajectory_planner/README.md

 Giovanni Lucente, Mikkel Skov Maarssoe, Sanath Himasekhar Konthala, Anas Abulehia, Reza Dariani, Julian Schindler, **DeepGame-TP: Integrating Dynamic Game Theory and Deep Learning for Trajectory Planning**, *IEEE Open Journal of Intelligent Transportation Systems* (Volume: 5), 2024.
 DOI: [10.1109/OJITS.2024.3515270](https://doi.org/10.1109/OJITS.2024.3515270)

 This folder contains the implementation of **DeepGame-TP** without the LSTM network presented in the paper.
 The application simply solves the dynamic game without using deep learning to predict the cost function.
+For further information and videos of **DeepGame-TP** implemented in [**ADORe**](https://github.com/eclipse-adore/adore), please visit this [page](https://giovannilucente.github.io/portfolio/dynamic_game_trajectory_planner/index.html).

 ## Installation and Setup:
 To install and run this project locally, follow these steps: